Raisess/Raisess/README.md

 ## About me

-- 🔭 I’m currently working on some open-source projects and I don't have a job, can u hire me? (fullstack dev btw)
 - 👨🏻‍💻 Backend and Frontend development skills.
 - 🤖 I love creating bots and automated tools.
 - ❤️ TypeScript, NodeJS, C++ and VIM also I can code in PHP too, but don't tell anyone. 🤫